cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ~~~

 They continue in this way until processing halts.
 Note that, depending on the
-number of rounds of preparation that are required, when one party reaches the
+number of rounds of verification that are required, when one party reaches the
 `Finished` state, there may be one more message to send before the peer can
 also finish processing (i.e., the outbound message is not `None`).